 Balanced agni is known as samagni and is present when all 3 doshas are balanced.
 Your diet and even your behavior can affect your agni.
 What you can do is, become aware of your own personal digestive tendencies and learn some ways to balance agni.
 Agni teas, herbs like triphala and Ayurvedic cleanses, and kitchari can all bring balance to agni.
 Agni is a key to your digestive health and your well-being.
 It’s something to become familiar with.

 Simple lifestyle changes can really impact your life.
 If an Ayurvedic practitioner recommended a daily routine to you or a specific diet, just take on one thing at a time.
 That’s the best way to make lifestyle changes happen – slowly.
 Changes really stick that way.

 Take your time while learning the basic principles of Ayurveda.
 Don’t give up or worry about it or become obsessed with it.
 Ayurveda will show you so much about how to live well.
-And along the way you’ll learn some wonderful ways to relax into life and let everything be.
+And along the way, you’ll learn some wonderful ways to relax in life and let everything be.
 And then before you know it… Boom!
-You’re an Ayurveda girl, living well and loving life!
+You’re an Ayurveda girl, living a well and loving life!

 More introductory posts you might like.

 Comments will be approved before showing up.